Biden must revive Trump-era Remain-in-Mexico program after Supreme Court ruling

 Last week, the Mexican foreign ministry called the potential revival of Remain-in-Mexico a "unilateral" U.S. action, saying it had yet to be officially notified of a policy change.

+U.S. officials were also instructed to stop processing and admitting asylum-seekers who were previously subjected to the Remain-in-Mexico rules.
+As of earlier this summer, the Biden administration had allowed 13,000 of these asylum-seekers to enter the U.S. and continue their cases there.

+"Once necessary prerequisites are met," the U.S. will start returning migrants to Mexico, the memo said.

-Representatives for the Department of Homeland Security have yet to respond to questions about their operational plans to reinstate the Remain-in-Mexico rule, which the Trump administration dubbed the Migrant Protection Protocols, or MPP.
+In a statement, the Department of Homeland Security said it was holding "diplomatic discussions" with the Mexican government about the Remain-in-Mexico rule, which the Trump administration dubbed the Migrant Protection Protocols, or MPP.

+"The Department of Homeland Security respectfully disagrees with the district court's decision and regrets that the Supreme Court declined to issue a stay," the department said.
+"DHS has appealed the district court's order and will continue to vigorously challenge it.
+As the appeal process continues, however, DHS will comply with the order in good faith."

+During former President Donald Trump's term, more than 70,000 Latin American migrants were enrolled in MPP and returned to Mexico, where many found themselves in squalid tent camps and dangerous border towns.
+Advocates for asylum-seekers strongly denounced the policy, calling it inhumane and draconian.

+President Biden, who was critical of the program during the 2020 presidential campaign, suspended it on his first day in office.
+Homeland Security Secretary Alejandro Mayorkas formally terminated the program in June.

+Despite its draw down of the MPP policy, the Biden administration has continued to cite a public health law that was first invoked by the Trump administration in March 2020 to rapidly expel from the U.S. southern border most migrant adults and some families with children without allowing them to request asylum.

-At the center of the court case over the MPP program is a lawsuit filed by Texas and Missouri, which alleged that the Biden administration illegally terminated the program earlier this year.
+At the center of the current court case over the MPP program is a lawsuit filed by Texas and Missouri, which alleged that the Biden administration illegally terminated the program.

 Earlier this month, U.S. District Judge Matthew Kacsmaryk, who was appointed to the federal bench by former President Trump, agreed with the arguments presented by Texas and Missouri, finding that the Biden administration's rescission of the MPP policy was unlawful.